 Promotional posts can lose interest very quickly.
 Personal posts keep your readers engaged.

 Everyone already knows the value of a movie trailer.
 Just watch the internet explode every time Marvel or Star Wars drops a new trailer.

-In this age of visuals and videos, a book trailer can be a great way to create a succinct, easily shareable piece of promotional material.
+In this age of visuals and videos, a book trailer can be a great way to create a succinct, easily shareable piece of promotional material, another great marketing strategy.

 A book trailer is one of the most valuable pieces of your book marketing.
 It can pique interest, create buzz, and generate sales.

 Book trailers can be expensive, but did you know you can create a quality book trailer for free?

 Do you have a book marketing secret weapon that we missed?
 Let us know in the comments.